unskript/Awesome-CloudOps-Automation/AWS/legos/aws_get_reserved_instances_about_to_retired/README.md

 <h1>AWS Get EC2 Instances About To Retired</h1>

 ## Description
-This Lego filter AWS reserved instance is scheduled to end within the threshold.
+This healthcheck Lego filter AWS reserved instance is scheduled to end within the threshold.

 ## Lego Details